Surfing, long beach walks, and more: Guide to Liwliwa Beach with a budget below P2,000

 Two times I also pulled with them, and I felt the rope burn into my hands.
 This is what they do for hours, faithful they will be blessed with the sea’s bounty.

 If they have a big catch, you might also be able to buy fresh fish from them to roast for your lunch.
 I remember buying two plump yellowfin tuna for P100 some years ago.
+When I recently went (July 2023), they were selling it at P180-P200 per kilo.

 fisherfolk pulling net, catching fish, morning, surfing beach, mountain backdrop, surf, Liwliwa, San Felipe, Zambales